Names of Australian rules football: Historical names

-In 1990, the AFL Commission adopted the informal name "Australian Football" as the sport's official name to reflect its governance at the highest level.
-In 2005, Football Federation Australia began to challenge use of the name "football" in Australia, though the AFL and its fans continue to use its official name.
+In 1990, the AFL Commission adopted the name "Australian Football" as the sport's official name to reflect its governance at the highest level, and this is the name given to the sport in the Laws of the Game.

 Nicknames

 The most common nicknames for the sport are "footy" and "Aussie rules".
 For much of the middle part of the 20th century, particularly in Canberra, the latter was shortened further to simply "Rules", this usage is generally obsolete in Australia.

 The term "AFL" (abbreviation of Australian Football League) is mistakenly used to refer to the sport, mostly by newcomers to Australian Football in areas where the sport has not been widely played and the name of the pre-eminent competition is better known than the name of the sport.
 The Australian Football League has encouraged competitions to include the term "AFL" in their name: the Queensland Football League changed its name to AFL Queensland in 1999.
 The Australian Football League took over the business of the New South Wales Australian Football League Ltd and changed the name of the competitions from Sydney Football League (SFL) to Sydney AFL in 1998 and Australian Capital Territory Football League to AFL Canberra in 1999.
 Leagues outside of Australia affiliated to the AFL also make use of this term.
 Most major newspapers in Australia use either "AFL" or "football" to refer to the sport.

 The derogatory term "aerial ping-pong" is sometimes used mockingly to refer to the sport.